Sarah Fitz-Claridge, 2021

 Natural selection doesn’t only determine our physique, it also determines our behaviour, insofar as it is instinctive – that is to say inherited as opposed to learned from our parents.
 A turtledove that doesn’t incubate its eggs or protect its nest, a doe that doesn’t constantly lick its young in order to remove the smells that might attract predators, are less likely to have offspring that survive and give them grandchildren.
 Over millions of years, each animal has evolved the type of behaviour that is most advantageous to its reproductive success.

-– as part of a very long argument to get to the point that the “tried and tested” “always been done” argument doesn’t hold water (vs making the argument directly and concisely, from fallibilism and logic, rather than starting at natural selection).
+– as part of a very long argument to get to the point that the “tried and tested” “always been done” argument doesn’t hold water.
+I think it would have been better to make the argument directly and concisely, from fallibilism and logic, rather than starting at natural selection.
 (Also note the mistake of viewing evolution as maximising the good of the species, whereas actually it is the gene that is the unit of selection, and the mistake of thinking that evolution always improves useful functionality, which it does not.
 See Chapter 3 and especially Chapter 4 of David Deutsch’s book, The Beginning of Infinity for more about that.)
+Having said that, I suggest, when reading this part of the book, that you not get hung up on such quibbles and instead look at the thrust of the argument being made.
+It is actually a very persuasive argument against coercing babies.

 Sometimes, a child will ask for a sweet, an ice-cream or a toy because she wants it.
 Of course we aren’t saying you should buy her everything she wants; that will depend on your finances, on her diet (i.e. how many ice-creams or sweets your daughter eats every week), on the number of toys she has and how often she plays with them.
 What I am saying in this book is that, if you decide not to give your child what she asks for, then let this be for a sensible reason (because she already has too many toys, because it is expensive, because sweets are bad for her teeth – and not simply in order to “train” her to “learn that she can’t get her own way”; don’t say “no” to your child simply out of spite.
 There are other times when a child demands sweets or toys simply to try to “get attention”.